Strong Ramsey Games in Unbounded Time: A drawing strategy

 In this section we present a drawing strategy for \textbf{P2} in $\mathcal{R}(K_\omega\sqcup K_\omega,G)$.
 We construct it by considering various cases, according to the moves of \textbf{P1}.
 The following trick allows us to reduce significantly the number of cases considered: instead of considering all possible moves of \textbf{P1} up to isomorphism we often give him \emph{additional edges}, i.e. edges taken by \textbf{P1} which are not specified immediately after \textbf{P1}'s turn, but are obviously taken into account.
+All figures depict (part of) the configuration in $K^2$ only (the first edge of \textbf{P1} being in $K^1$), not featuring the additional edges.
 At a certain stage of the game, the current number of additional edges is marked as ``$+n$'' on the corresponding figure and the rest of \textbf{P1}'s edges are specified.
-The first edge of \textbf{P1} (which is in $K^1$) is considered specified though it does not appear drawn.
-For technical reasons to be explained further, in some of the figures we indicate a restriction on the second edge of \textbf{P1} by ``$*$''.
+The first edge of \textbf{P1} is considered specified, although it does not appear drawn.
 In all the figures, \textbf{P1}'s edges are drawn as dashed lines while \textbf{P2}'s edges are drawn as continuous lines.
-Also, if at a certain stage of the game, \textbf{P1} has $k+1$ edges in total (including his first edge in $K^1$ and at most $k$ other edges in $K^2$), we say that \emph{\textbf{P1} lost $l$ edges}, if $e_\textbf{P1}(G)\le k-l$ for any $G$ in $K^2$.
+Whenever two figures are drawn for the same case, the left one corresponds to the initial state of the game before \textbf{P2}'s move under the assumption defining the present case, while the right one corresponds to the final state of the game before \textbf{P2}'s subsequent move.
+If only one figure is drawn, it corresponds to the final state of the game, as the initial state of the game is the same as the parent case with an additional assumption defining the present case.

 The cases considered in the strategy naturally form a strict binary tree (see Figure~\ref{fig:tree}), whose leaves we call \emph{end-cases} and whose internal nodes we call \emph{split-cases}.
-For technical reasons to be explained later, some of the split cases are labelled \emph{marked split-cases}.
-There are $2$ \emph{special end-cases}, which we treat in Subsection~\ref{s4.4}, namely \textbf{Case B.1.1.2.1.2.1.1.} and \textbf{\breakdot{Case B.1.1.2.1.2.1.2.}}.
-In this subsection we argue that in all other end-cases the hypotheses of Lemma~\ref{lem:2} hold and conclude that \textbf{P2} has a drawing strategy.
+When possible, we will respect the convention that at each split-case we consider a particular edge \textbf{P2} is interested in, the left child (labeled by $1$) corresponds to the edge being already taken by \textbf{P1}, while the right child (labeled by $2$) corresponds to the edge being available for \textbf{P2} to take.